JoeyHendricks/python-benchmark-harness/README.md

 Enabling its user to define helpful test cases which can help catch problematic performance bottlenecks in the early stages of the development life cycle.

 It does by helping you answer two burning questions about your code.
-These are:

 - Did that code change just impact the performance?
 - Is my code performing in the way which I am expecting?